 New reports have claimed that we will experience global hunger in biblical proportions.
 For some, growing food fast may not be an option.

-Finding wild forage may be the only thing available to eat in some cases.
+In some cases, finding wild forage may be the only thing available to eat.

-If you’re fortunate to live by a farm, you can inquire about gleaning their fields after their harvest to store up on food.
+If you’re fortunate to live by a farm, you can inquire about gleaning their fields after their harvest to stock up on food.

 You can also start your own garden with free seeds or starts.